learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 plot_agglomerative()
 ```

 When you have real data and not intentionally generated clusters, these visualizations are very useful to identify whether you actually selected the right value for $k$.
 However, if you have more than just two features, visualizing becomes tricky.
-A 3D plot is still feasible, but you won't be able do this when you have more than three features.
+A 3D plot is still feasible, but you won't be able to do this when you have more than three features.
 A very helpful visualization technique is creating _dendrograms_.
 Let's create one in the next section.

 ## Dendrograms

 Unfortunately, scikit-learn doesn't provide the functionality to create dendrograms.
 Luckily though, you can easily create them using SciPy.
 In fact, SciPy provides algorithms for more linkage criteria than scikit-learn does.
 A full overview can be found [here](https://docs.scipy.org/doc/scipy/reference/cluster.hierarchy.html#module-scipy.cluster.hierarchy).

 `ward()` takes the data array `X` and it computes a linkage array, which encodes hierarchical cluster similarities.
-You can then create a dendogram by feeding this array into the `dendrogram()` function.
+You can then create a dendrogram by feeding this array into the `dendrogram()` function.

 ```python